INR Diary helps you to track your oral anticoagulation therapy

 On iOS, go to "Settings" and search for "INR Diary" at the bottom.
 In the settings of the app, click on "Push notifications" and enable the notifications for the app with the sliders.

 Should notifications still not work for you, please contact us to help you solve the problem.
+Remember to include your phone and iOS/Android version.

 Testje